 There will be signs pointing you to the extension trailhead just after you enter the Crabtree Falls Recreation area, and pass the picnic area (which has bathrooms) at Milepost 339.5.

 The trail will take you to the Loop A road in the campground.
 Almost directly across from you as you reach the loop road will be the actual real trailhead for the trail itself.
-The old parking lot will be to your right – It is no longer used due to being to small to handle the volume of visitors.
+The old parking lot will be to your right - It is no longer used due to being too small to handle the volume of visitors.

 Crabtree Falls Trailhead